How to Become a Superintendent

 How Do I Become A School Superintendent?

 A superintendent's qualifications are set by each school district, but some standards do apply.
-It is expected that a superintendent has at least a Master's Degree or higher.
+It is expected that a superintendent has at least a master's degree or higher.
+Many superintendents will have at least a Master's Degree in Education Administration or Leadership.
 The individual state will determine whether a superintendent must hold a certain certificate in a specified area such as leadership and/or administration.
 In addition, some states require a potential superintendent to pass exams as specified at that state level.
 The superintendent will also be expected to have two to five years administrative experience as a principal or other school administrator.
 This means that the superintendent would have had to complete a teaching certificate, years of teaching experience, and possible leadership classes just to gain the principal job before becoming superintendent.

 This all means that a program to become a superintendent will include education classes, administration classes, leadership classes, and developmental classes over the course of many years.
 A superintendent will also have taken many hours of professional development as a teacher and administrator.
 As mentioned, each state can require different qualifications so more information can be gained by researching the area in which you wish to be superintendent.